Variable-Pitch Power Regulation of Tethered-Wing Systems Based on Robust Gain-Scheduling H-infinity Control: Simulations

 \subsection{Simulation in Realistic Wind}

 The control strategy was implemented in a simplified form of the 3-dimensional simulator provided in \cite{Kakavand_2021,Kakavand_2020}.
-The simulator represents the tether with $ 4 $ variable-length elastic elements and the wing as a point-mass that flies along a lemniscate pattern during the traction phase.
+The simulator represents the tether with $ 4 $ variable-length elastic elements and the wing as a point-mass.
 The generator's dynamic model is not present in the simulator.
 The simulation was carried out for a complete cycle in the presence of a turbulent wind field environment that is created according to the Kaimal spectral density \cite{Slootweg_2003} and the logarithmic law.
+The flight of the wing along the lemniscate pattern during the traction phase is generated by controlling the wing's velocity angle according to the scheme proposed in \cite{fagiano2013automatic}.
+To fly the wing during retraction we have used the regularized velocity angle algorithm provided by \cite{zgraggen2015automatic}.
 The wind speed at the wing's height is shown in Fig.~\ref{fig:00-cyclewindspeed}.

 Figure \ref{fig:00-cycle} illustrates the wing's flight path in the $ XYZ $ coordinates, in which the height from the ground and the wind direction are indicated by $ Z $ and $ X $ axes, respectively.
 The position of the wing and the deployed length of the tether are shown in Fig.~\ref{fig:00-cyclexyzl}.
 Note that the system is in the traction phase for the first $ 90 $ seconds, and after finishing retraction starts a new cycle at $ 145 $ seconds.